vaibhav-sahni/Ap_project/README.md

 - The client UI previously could freeze if long-running network calls were performed on the EDT.
 The codebase contains network APIs that must be invoked off the EDT; see `ui/handlers` where blocking calls are wrapped for UI usage.
 - Socket read timeouts are configured via system property `erp.socketReadTimeoutMs` (default 300000 ms).
 The server sets socket read timeouts for connections.

-## Suggested Next Improvements (low-risk)

-- Move client blocking network calls to `SwingWorker` or use an `ExecutorService` to avoid EDT freezes and provide progress/cancellation.
-- Improve timestamp format: return timezone-aware ISO timestamps (Z / offset) from server and present localized friendly format on the client.
-- Add a shared header component in the client to consistently display `lastLogin` instead of repeating the label across frames.
-- Add unit/integration tests for the protocol and a small harness to simulate slow network responses.

 ## Where to look in the codebase (entry points)